Chan Sarun

-Chan Sarun (also known as Ngor Hong Srun; ច័ន្ទ សារុន, 吳和順; born 18 March 1948) is the former Cambodian Minister of Agriculture, Forestry and Fisheries.
-He belongs to the Cambodian People's Party and was elected to represent Takeo Province in the National Assembly of Cambodia in 2003.
+Chan Sarun (also known as Ngor Hong Srun; ច័ន្ទ សារុន, 吳和順; 18 March 1948 – 31 August 2026) was a Cambodian politician who served as the Minister of Agriculture, Forestry and Fisheries.
+He belonged to the Cambodian People's Party and was elected to represent Takeo Province in the National Assembly of Cambodia in 2003.
 The younger brother of the late Cambodian-American actor Haing S. Ngor, and also the brother-in-law of the late Chang My-Huoy, Chan is the son of an ethnic Chinese father and a Khmer mother, with ancestry from the Hakka of Meizhou.

+Sarun died on 31 August 2026, at the age of 78.